9 Teaching strategies for students with ADHD

 Allow technology in the classroom

 Allow the use of computers where appropriate.
-Touch-type Read and Spell is a typing course that can be highly effective for students with ADHD.
-It's carefully structured, and teaches touch-typing in a unique way using a whole word approach.
+Touch-type Read and Spell is a typing platform that can be highly effective for students with ADHD.
+It's carefully structured, and teaches typing in a unique way using a whole word approach.
 This means children learn to spell while they learn to type.
 It is appropriate for seven-year-olds and up – once the hands are mature enough to sit comfortably on a keyboard.

 Short modules are delivered at the child’s chosen pace, with a clear understanding of the expected standard of work, and with the opportunity to redo work as appropriate.
-Self-esteem is enhanced and the student feels in control of their own learning, sometimes for the first time.
+Self-esteem is enhanced and the student feels in control of their own learning.
+Being able to touch-type also manages the messy handwriting children with ADHD may have, and gives them a skill for life.

 References